-- b. the student shall bring a signed statement from the doctor, dentist, lawyer, counselor, etc. to the effect that s/he reported promptly for the appointment; - c. the student shall report back to school immediately after his/her appointment if school is still in session. - I. Emergency or Other Set of Circumstances The Superintendent shall determine whether the reason for the absence constitutes good and sufficient cause. - J. Medically necessary leave A pregnant student will be considered on an excused absence for so long a period as is deemed medically necessary by the student's physician.
+- a. the student shall have a statement to that effect from his/her parents; - b. the student shall bring a signed statement from the doctor, dentist, lawyer, counselor, etc. to the effect that s/he reported promptly for the appointment; - c. the student shall report back to school immediately after his/her appointment if school is still in session. - Emergency or Other Set of Circumstances The Superintendent shall determine whether the reason for the absence constitutes good and sufficient cause. - J. Medically necessary leave A pregnant student will be considered on an excused absence for so long a period as is deemed medically necessary by the student's physician.
 Written confirmation by the physician may be required. - K. Service as Precinct Officer at a Primary, Special or General Election Students selected as precinct officials through the program set forth in Policy 5725 shall be excused from school on the day of an election at which the student serves as a precinct official.